TBL-AIPal/AIPal/packages/server/README.md

 After setting up your MongoDB connection, follow these additional steps:

 1. Connect to the database and create a new database called `ai-pal-dev`.
-2. **Set up a search index for vector search**: To enable vector search functionality for AI Pal, create a search index for documents with the following configuration.
+2. **Set up a search index for vector search**: To enable vector search functionality for AI Pal, create a search index for `chunks` with the following configuration.
 This step is necessary because programmatically creating a search index is not yet available for local Atlas deployments.

    ```json
    {